cllghn/cllghn/README.md

 ### Hi there 👋

-I am a data science program director in the Research Division at the [CSG Justice Center](https://csgjusticecenter.org/) where I work on data management, visualization, modeling, and communication in R and Python.
+I am a data science program director in the Research Division at the [CSG Justice Center](https://csgjusticecenter.org/) where I work on data management, visualization, modeling, and communication in Python, JS, and R.

 - 📫 How to reach me: ccallaghan@csg.org
-- 🔭 I’m currently working on my JavaScript skills to enhace my communication toolkit
+- 🔭 I’m currently working on my UI accessibility skills to be more inclusive
+- - ⚡ Fun fact: Se habla Español 🇲🇽

 <!--
 **cllghn/cllghn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.